vatureta/Deep_Learning/README.md

 You can explore the following files:

-- **`ImageDataAccess.ipynb`** — Shows the end-to-end deep learning post-processing pipeline on ensemble weather forecasts, including architecture design, training loops, and evaluation steps.
+- **`CNN_Bias_Correction.ipynb`** — Shows the end-to-end deep learning post-processing pipeline on ensemble weather forecasts, including architecture design, training loops, and evaluation steps.
 - **`Deep Learning in Post Processing.pdf`** — Provides detailed background, methodology, results, and discussion.

 If you wish to apply these methods to your own data, you can adapt the code by replacing the data-loading sections in the notebook with your own ensemble forecast data.